Table of Contents Show

 Sometimes, you might have to deal with foil containers tearing up if proper care is not taken.
 Foil containers accept heat perfectly, but there’s also a problem of food sticking to the container after heating.

-Always make sure the foil container is not touching the sides of the oven, it is also important to make the heat is not too high for the foil container to handle, else the risk of it starting a fire is greatly increased.
+Always make sure the foil container is not touching the sides of the oven, it is also essential to make the heat is not too high for the foil container to handle, else the risk of it starting a fire is greatly increased.

 What Food Can I Heat Up In Foil Containers?